 He also earns a lot by working as an SEO consultant for small businesses worldwide.

 This case study was proof of how lesser content on your site may not bar you from earning more.

 Minuca Elena Analysis

 Minuca Elenca is a freelance writer who writes expert roundups for websites looking to increase their traffic.
 Now I had already said in my post on how to make a blog post go viral, that roundup posts work like a charm.
-In fact anyone can do that form of post.
+In fact, anyone can do that form of post.
 But what she does is that she gets paid to do that on other websites.

 Now let’s take a look at her website.
-You will find that she rarely blogs at her website, with her latest post being on September 2, 2017.
+You will find that she rarely blogs on her website, with her latest post being on September 2, 2017.
 But she still does generate backlinks to her website whilst getting a good amount of money, doesn’t she?

 Well, these two examples weren’t to make you believe that writing for your own blog is not necessary.

 It just depends…. on you.

 Blogging on your own website can be necessary to build exposure and gain backlinks if that is your niche.
 Websites like Mashable and TechCrunch were established through tirelessly posting at an abnormal rate of 8-16 posts daily.

 What I am saying is that there is an easy way and a hard way.